micmejia/bible-dump/AMPC/Acts/Acts 10.md

-And while Peter was [^a]earnestly revolving the vision in his mind _and_ meditating on it, the [Holy] Spirit said to him, Behold, three men are looking for you!
+And while Peter was earnestly revolving the vision in his mind _and_ meditating on it, the [Holy] Spirit said to him, Behold, three men are looking for you!